aitor555/aitor555/README.md

-<h1 style="border-bottom:none;"> Hi, im Gabriel 👋
+<h1 style="border-bottom:none;"> Hi, I'm Gabriel 👋

 <img align="right" alt="Bred the penguin chillin' by the fire." width="300" src="img/hacker2.png" />

-Web developer and graphic designer from Norway with a focus on creating intuitive solutions.
+Web developer and graphic designer from Norway with a focus on interesting, intuitive solutions.
 Interested in creating solutions for *people* and beautiful designs.

 front-end / full-stack / graphics / 3D
 <br><br>